Queen of the Slopes

 It is a 16-hour drive from Burnsville, Minnesota to Vail.
 The family made the round-trip many times, but it eventually got old.

-Vonn has voiced regret about the move:
+Vonn has voiced regret about devoting all of his childhood to skiing:

 “Vail was wonderful to me, but I missed all the traditional things of childhood — sleepovers, school dances, making friends in a conventional way.
 Halfway through the second season, the rest of the family also moved to Vail.
 Now all my brothers and sisters had left their friends for me.
 That was stressful on them.
 I felt so guilty.”However, it certainly paid off in her skiing career.